BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 3. Each operator:
    - a.
 Loads contract bytecode + storage state at current block
    - b.
-Simulates canonical function execution in revm
+Simulates original function execution in revm
    - c.
 Extracts expected storage slot updates
    - d.
 Signs the storage slot updates with their key